 Arrange for PharmCAS to receive an official transcript from every U.S. institution you attended in the United States and Canada (if in English), including University Extension.
 Your file will not be verified or released to your select pharmacy schools until all official transcripts are received.

 - PharmCAS requires one official transcript from every U.S. and English Canadian college attended, even if the courses later transferred to another institution or you were dismissed from the institution for any reason.

 - The institution must be entered in the Colleges Attended section before the transcript can be matched to your application.

 - Registrars must send official transcripts directly to PharmCAS by the application deadline set by your selected pharmacy programs.
-Programs may not consider applications with late transcripts.
+Programs may choose not to consider applications with late transcripts.

 - PharmCAS will not accept any unofficial transcripts, including those that are issued to student, faxed, scanned, emailed, on file with a career center or Interfolio; even if they are sealed.

 - Do not send foreign (non-U.S./non-English Canadian) transcripts to PharmCAS.

-- In rare occurrence the registrar’s office can only display a student’s name in the transcript's “Issued To” field, it must mail the transcript directly to PharmCAS and include a letter describing the registrar's policy for addressing transcripts.
-Transcripts marked as issued to a student will not be accepted without this letter.
-None may be marked "Issued to Student" or "Student Copy" stamp or be picked up by the applicant.
+- In rare occurrences where a school's computer system can only include the applicant's name in the transcript's “Issue to” field, instruct the registrar to mail the transcript to PharmCAS and include a letter stating the registrar's policy for addressing transcripts.
+Transcripts will not be accepted without this letter.
+Additionally, the transcript cannot have an "Issued to Student" or "Student Copy" stamp and cannot be picked up by the applicant.

 - In the event you attended an institution but withdrew prior to receiving any grades on your transcript, you must still report the institution under Colleges Attended.
 PharmCAS will accept either a transcript that indicates “withdrawn” or a letter from the admission’s or registrar’s office indicating that you were previously enrolled at the institution, but no official transcript is available.